efren-palacios/duellinks/README.md

 ### Custom DLM Extensions

-Next to this very handy default markdown syntaxt, the DLM dev team has also provided some extra markdown extensions to accomodated for some special needs.
+Next to this handy default markdown syntax, the DLM dev team has also provided some extra markdown extensions to accomodated for some special needs.
 These extensions will only work on our website as we have developed them to meet the DLM requirements.

 #### Card hovers